 Build better foundations.
 Restock your pantry with the nourishing staples so you make less room for junk.
-Think dried legumes, wholegrains, canned tomatoes, heart healthy oils, nuts, nu butters, seeds, spices, rolled oats, wholegrain flours and crackers.
+Think dried legumes, wholegrains, canned tomatoes, heart healthy oils, nuts, nut butters, seeds, spices, rolled oats, wholegrain flours and crackers.
 If you’re not much of a chef or juggle a busy life, stock up on healthy ‘fast food’ like canned fish, beans or microwave-ready meals, such as brown rice or quinoa.
 Stock your pantry with these key staples and you’ll always have what you need for a quick, healthy meal.

 Get organised.
 A little structure goes a long way.
-Group your pantry into an organised ecosystem that makes things easy to find (and stay on top of).
+Group your pantry and fridge into an organised ecosystem that makes things easy to find (and stay on top of).
 Categorise things like snacks, cereals, lunch box fillers, spices, baking goods, and grains (rice, pasta, quinoa, noodles).
 Don’t be afraid to tip food into jars, snap-lock bags or tupperware and label clearly to gain a little more order.